programminghistorian/jekyll/_posts/2017-07-01-infrastructre-at-ph.md

 ---

-Of course, it's impossible to catch every possible kind of human error, just as its impossible to completely stop the process of link rot.
+Of course, it's impossible to catch every possible kind of human error, just as it's impossible to completely stop the process of link rot.
-However, with these additions to our technical infrastructure, we take just a few more things off of each author's and editor's plate, and can ensure that even older lessons get faithfully validated.
+However, with these additions to our technical infrastructure, we take just a few more things off of each author's and editor's plate, and can help make it even easier to [contribute] a high-quality lesson to _The Programming Historian_.

+[contribute]: /contributions